EnduroEntrance/php-fpm-guard/README.md

 # php-fpm-guard
 Php-fpm-guard is a minimal bash daemon like service.
-It checks all the php-fpm servers on own machine, and if any php-fpm sercice is too slow (able freeze) or response with error, restarts it, write log to self logfile, and store fpm status to file.
+It checks all the php-fpm servers on own machine, and if any php-fpm service is too slow (able freezing) or response with error, restarts it, write log to self logfile, and store php-fpm status to individual file.

 Php-fpm-guard is not a real service, it is a simple bash script.
 It runs in background.
 It manadges itself.

 Php-fpm-guard checks two php-fpm anomalies with a special minimal ping request:
-1. - php-fpm service response is too slow
+1. php-fpm service response is too slow
-2. - php-fpm service response is invalid (error)
+2. php-fpm service response is invalid (error)

 Enable the php-fpm status in php-fpm.conf file for each service:
 ```